git-for-windows/git-for-windows.github.io/Git-Bash-Here-(Properly).md

+***NOTE***: This page probably hints at a bug, tentative ticket [here](https://github.com/git-for-windows/git/issues/184).
+The following instructions should not be followed, but the bug should be fixed instead:

 How to add Git Bash Here properly:

 Create a batch file named bash_here.bat in installed directory and contents should be: